OWLcracker/big-data/README.md

 4. If you previously ran the main code, you need to **restart the kernel**
 5. Run the code cells in the notebook

-** We recommend not to run the test code, as the execution can take up to a full day.**
+**We recommend not to run the test code, as the execution can take up a full day and even longer.**

 ## Documentation

 ### Architecture

 ### Workflow

 This section describes the general workflow of the application.

 **Download Data**
 ![Download Data](./misc/diagramms/Fluss/DownloadFluss.png)
 At first, it is necessary to download the necessary data from the GDELT server.
 The basis is the [GDELT 2.0 Event Database](http://data.gdeltproject.org/gdeltv2/masterfilelist.txt) which is available in CSV format.
 The CSV files are downloaded in a compressed form and then extracted.

 After extraction, the CSV files will be converted into the parquet format through parallel and distributed processing